andrewcooke/ParserCombinator.jl/README.md

 The initial call (ie the first time a given value of `i` is used, before any backtracking) will have `s` equal to `CLEAN`.

-A matcher returns a `Message` which indicates to the trampine how processing should continue:
+A matcher returns a `Message` which indicates to the trampoline how processing should continue:

 * `Failure` indicates that the match has failed and probably (depending